Our Annapolis Podiatrists can help you find pain relief from your posterior tibial tendon dysfunction (PTTD)

 Posterior tibial tendon dysfunction (PTTD) is a progressive deformity caused by weakening of the posterior tibial tendon which begins in the back of the leg and extends down to the inside of the ankle and attaches at multiple sites in the foot to support the arch.
 As PTTD progresses, the arch begins to collapse leading to instability and a severe flat foot condition.

 Treatment for PTTD varies depending upon the severity of the condition.

-If you're experiencing any of these symptoms make an appointment so that we can diagnosis your condition and determine the best mode of treatment
+If you're experiencing any of these symptoms schedule an appointment with Annapolis Foot & Ankle Center so that we can diagnosis your condition and determine the best mode of treatment